Resolution of two fundamental issues in the dynamics of relativity and exposure of a real version of the emperor's new clothes: Invalidity of M ller's theorem

 constitute a Lorentz four-vector \emph{if and only if}

 holds.\\

 However we would like to indicate, by enumerating specific examples as follows, that the corrected M\o ller's theorem has a limited application. \\

-\emph{Example 1 for corrected M\o ller's theorem.} Consider Minkowski EM stress-energy tensor for ``a pure radiation field in matter'' \cite{r10}, given by
+\emph{Example 1 for corrected M\o ller's theorem.} Consider Minkowski EM stress--energy tensor for ``a pure radiation field in matter'' \cite{r10}, given by

-where $\widetilde{T}^{\mu\nu}$ is the transpose of $T^{\mu\nu}$, with $\partial_{\nu}\widetilde{T}^{\mu\nu}=\partial_{\nu}T^{\nu\mu}=[\nabla\cdot\check{\mathbf{T}}_M+\partial\mathbf{g}_M/\partial t,~\nabla\cdot(c\mathbf{g}_A)+\partial W_{em}/\partial (ct)]$; ~$\mathbf{g}_A=\mathbf{E}\times\mathbf{H}/c^2$ is the Abraham momentum; $\mathbf{g}_M=\mathbf{D}\times\mathbf{B}$ is the Minkowski momentum; $W_{em}=0.5(\mathbf{D}\cdot\mathbf{E}+\mathbf{B}\cdot\mathbf{H})$ is the EM energy density; and $\check{\mathbf{T}}_M=-\mathbf{DE}-\mathbf{BH}+\check{\mathbf{I}}0.5(\mathbf{D}\cdot\mathbf{E}+\mathbf{B}\cdot\mathbf{H})$ is the Minkowski stress tensor, with $\check{\mathbf{I}}$ the unit tensor \cite{r6}.
+where $\widetilde{T}^{\mu\nu}$ is the transpose of $T^{\mu\nu}$, with $\partial_{\nu}\widetilde{T}^{\mu\nu}=\partial_{\nu}T^{\nu\mu}=\big(\nabla\cdot\check{\mathbf{T}}_{\mathrm{M}}+\partial\mathbf{g}_{\mathrm{M}}/\partial t,~\nabla\cdot(c\mathbf{g}_{\mathrm{A}})+\partial W_{\mathrm{em}}/\partial (ct)\big)$; ~$\mathbf{g}_{\mathrm{A}}=\mathbf{E}\times\mathbf{H}/c^2$ is the Abraham momentum; $\mathbf{g}_{\mathrm{M}}=\mathbf{D}\times\mathbf{B}$ is the Minkowski momentum; $W_{\mathrm{em}}=0.5(\mathbf{D}\cdot\mathbf{E}+\mathbf{B}\cdot\mathbf{H})$ is the EM energy density; and $\check{\mathbf{T}}_{\mathrm{M}}=-\mathbf{DE}-\mathbf{BH}+\check{\mathbf{I}}0.5(\mathbf{D}\cdot\mathbf{E}+\mathbf{B}\cdot\mathbf{H})$ is the Minkowski stress tensor, with $\check{\mathbf{I}}$ the unit tensor \cite{r6}.
 We first assume that the corrected M\o ller's theorem is applicable for this EM tensor.
 Then let us see what conclusion we can get.

 The pre-assumption of corrected M\o ller's theorem is the tensor's divergence-less plus a zero-boundary condition.
 The zero-boundary condition requires that all the tensor elements be equal to zero on the boundary for any time ($-\infty<t<+\infty$).
-Thus for the EM stress-energy tensor given by Eq.\,(\ref{eq43}), the pre-assumption requires $\partial_{\nu}\widetilde{T}^{\mu\nu}=0$ holding within the finite domain $V$ of a physical system and Poyting vector $\mathbf{E}\times\mathbf{H}=0$ holding on the boundary of $V$ for any time ($-\infty<t<+\infty$).
+Thus for the EM stress--energy tensor given by Eq.\,(\ref{eq43}), the pre-assumption requires $\partial_{\nu}\widetilde{T}^{\mu\nu}=0$ holding within the finite domain $V$ of a physical system, and Poynting vector $\mathbf{E}\times\mathbf{H}=0$ and Minkowski momentum $\mathbf{D}\times\mathbf{B}=0$ holding on the boundary of $V$ for any time ($-\infty<t<+\infty$).